russross/blackfriday/mmark2rfc.md

 # Captions

+Whenever an blockquote, fenced codeblock or image has caption text, the entire block is wrapped in a `<figure>` and the caption text is put in a `<name>` tag for v3.

 Captions for tables are supported in pandoc, but not for code block.
 In mmark you can put a caption under either (even after a fenced code block).
 Referencing these element (and thus creating an document `id` for them), is done with an IAL ([](#inline-attribute-lists):